-Formulation of search problems: state space, operators, goal, path cost, search tree.
+Formulation of graph search problems: state space, operators, goal, path cost, search tree.

 Uninformed search strategies: breadth-first, depth-first, uniform cost; notes on other search strategies: depth-limited, iterative-deepening depth-first, bidirectional.

-Informed, best-first search strategies: greedy search, A*; heuristic functions.
+Informed search strategies: best-first search, greedy search, A*; heuristic functions.

 Properties of search algorithms: optimality, completeness, computational complexity.

 Constraint satisfaction problems: formulation and constraint representation; backtracking search algorithm; heuristics: minimum remaining values, degree, least constraining value, forward checking.

 Knowledge representation and reasoning in deterministic settings (lectures: 10h, exercises: 2 h)

 Introduction: logical languages, inference algorithms.

 Propositional logic and first-order logic: syntax and semantics.